 An IP leak occurs when a bug or process causes data to bypass that tunnel and gives a third party website or web service access to your real IP address.

 In this particular case, the WebRTC (Web Real Time Communication) Protocol makes it possible for a service or website to request your real IP address from your browser, bypassing the VPN you’re using.

 Step-by-Step Guide to testing if you have a WebRTC Leak

 - Type “What is my IP” into Google search bar

 - Make a note of the numerical address displayed at the top of the search results.
 It will probably look something like this: 220.127.116.11.
 This is your public IP address.

 - Now it’s time to make sure that this information is not visible when your VPN is on.
 So, turn the VPN on and connect to a server (where doesn’t matter).

 - Once the VPN is connected, visit ipleak.net, which shows a wide range of information about your IP, DNS servers, and so on.
 What we’re interested in are the two addresses displayed at the top of the page labelled “Your IP Address” and “Your IP address – WebRTC detection.“

 Understanding the Results of the WebRTC Test

-- If the address displayed at the top is correct to your VPN setting but the second one shows your true IP address then you have a WebRTC IP leak.
+- If the address displayed at the top matches your VPN setting, but the second one shows your true IP address, then you have a WebRTC IP leak.